opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 Now we have shown that we can install basic rules and pass traffic using BMv2.

-Some troubleshooting tips:
- - Log for PTF is located at `tutorial/ptf/ptf.log`
- - Pcap file of PTF is located at `tutorial/ptf/ptf.pcap`, you can find what we sent and what we received.

 Developing the ONOS routing app
 ----